levalleux-ludo/dcl-pictionary/README.md

 If he's right, he wins the round.
 He can claim an NFT (non fungible token) that represents the drawned image.

+## Architecture
+### Smart Contracts

+The scene interacts with 2 smart contracts:
+- DCLPictionaryNFT is the NFT contract (ERC721 compatible) that manages the NFT given to the winners
+- DCLPictionary is the master contract that mints the NFT and give them to the winners.

+### Other components

+#### Whiteboard App

+A web app that allow the drawer to draw
+#### Whiteboard Server

+The scene interacts with a Websocket/HTTP server that is sharing data across the players of the same realm, and communicate with the whiteboard application.

+#### NFT Server

+Publish the NFT metadata and images